Skip to main content

 What’s Trending in January?

 In addition, schools are now working hard to stop parents from taking their children out of school for holidays during term time (in some cases even fining them), all of which may mean more families competing for holiday dates in July and August.
-If that means the peak summer is taken care of, the challenge now will be positioning your cottage to attract bookers able to holiday during term time.
+If that means the peak summer is taken care of, the challenge now will be positioning your cottage to attract bookers who can holiday during term time.

 Brainstorm the type of niche holiday experiences you can offer groups of adults outside the school holidays – and update your listing accordingly.
 You might also consider adding a new page to your website on a specific theme.